 You can watch some free lessons from the courses here:

-I hope you try at least one of these programs and be sure to share whatever you create.
+So who won the Toon Boom vs. Flash fight?
+Well, that’s up to you.
+I hope you try at least one of these programs and decide for yourself.
+Be sure to share whatever you create.
 Good luck and have fun animating.

 Written by David Schuttenhelm | @dschutten